-Cartek GT Battery Isolation Kit
+Cartek GT Solid State Isolator Kit

-Cartek GT Solid State battery isolator kit.
-Designed to be chassis mounted, close to the vehicle’s battery, allowing the heavy current power cables to be kept as short as possible.
+Cartek GT Solid State battery isolator kit, designed to be chassis mounted, close to the vehicle’s battery, allowing the heavy current power cables to be kept as short as possible.
 A typical installation requires one external kill button and just one internal on-off switch which are all interconnected using low voltage wiring.
-However, the flexibility of this system also allows additional kill button/devices to be incorporated as well as full operation using just a single on/off switch if necessary.

 Microprocessor controlled incorporating false trigger detection, internal temperature monitoring and short-circuit protection offer unprecidented safety.
 At just 150g this Isolator is also incredibly lightweight.
 For use with all types of vehicle including high compression and V8 engines.